 list-tags-for-resource --resource-arn <value> [--cli-input-json | --cli-input-yaml] [--generate-cli-skeleton <value>] [--debug] [--endpoint-url <value>] [--no-verify-ssl] [--no-paginate] [--output <value>] [--query <value>] [--profile <value>] [--region <value>] [--version <value>] [--color <value>] [--no-sign-request] [--ca-bundle <value>] [--cli-read-timeout <value>] [--cli-connect-timeout <value>] [--cli-binary-format <value>] [--no-cli-pager] [--cli-auto-prompt] [--no-cli-auto-prompt]

 The Amazon Resource Name (ARN) that identifies the resource that tags are listed for.
 Batch resources that support tags are compute environments, jobs, job definitions, job queues, and scheduling policies.
-ARNs for child jobs of array and multi-node parallel (MNP) jobs are not supported.
+ARNs for child jobs of array and multi-node parallel (MNP) jobs aren’t supported.

 Reads arguments from the JSON string provided.
 The JSON string follows the format provided by